-Led by Dr Francis Farrell and co-investigators Dr Shereen Shaw and Professor Vini Lander (Leeds Beckett), this project grew out of earlier work undertaken over 2015-2016 by Francis Farrell and Vini Lander on Secondary Religious Education teachers’ views of the requirement to promote fundamental British values.
+Led by Dr Francis Farrell and co-investigators Dr Shereen Shaw and Professor Vini Lander (Leeds Beckett), the Britishness, Identity and Belonging project grew out of earlier work undertaken over 2015-2016 by Francis Farrell and Vini Lander on Secondary Religious Education teachers’ views of the requirement to promote fundamental British values.
 To gain a wider perspective on the impact of British values, the team conducted a case study in a secondary school of a group of young people’s views of British identity.

-The study found that some youngsters from BAME backgrounds felt marginalised by the debate on Britishness noting that they were born in Britain but not considered British enough given their cultural and religious positioning.
+The study found that some youngsters from Black, Asian and Minority Ethnic backgrounds felt marginalised by the debate on Britishness noting that they were born in Britain but not considered British enough given their cultural and religious positioning.
 They voiced dismay that the debate on fundamental British values served to place them on the margins even though they felt they were British and had a role to play in British society.

 In 2016 the Brexit referendum on Britain’s membership of the European Union led to a spike in hate crimes motivated by racial and religious discrimination.